 Education Research for Publication:

 This option is for community members who are conducting education research projects with an intent to publish or present the results.
-An IRB is required for access to this data, the TLRC will have provided the FERPA approval, and the IRB narrative will say that the TLRC will provide this data.
+An IRB is required for access to this data, which requires the faculty member to provide a Letter of Legitimate Educational Interest, signed by your chair or dean, and online FERPA training through the UC Learning Center.
+The TLRC provides the FERPA approval for these IRBs, and the IRB narrative will say that the TLRC will provide this data.
+If you did not work with the TLRC to submit the IRB, please contact us.

 - Complete this form to start the data request.
 This must be done by a Senate faculty member listed on the IRB.
 We will contact you to further discuss your research project and clarify your data needs.